Northgate Mall (San Rafael, California): Renovation

-Redevelopment Project
+Redevelopment project

-In March of 2021, Merlone Geier Partners submitted a two-phase redevelopment project to the City of San Rafael.
+In March 2021, Merlone Geier Partners submitted a two-phase redevelopment project to the City of San Rafael.
 The first phase is proposed to begin in 2025, with demolition of the center portion of the mall, the former Sears anchor store, and the HomeGoods store across the east entrance from the mall.
 The HomeGoods will be relocated to another part of the property.
 The first phase also includes a remodel and expansion of the existing cinema to a total of 65,000 square feet.
 The cinema will include an IMAX theater.

 In addition to the demolition and remodel projects, the first phase includes the construction of four new apartment buildings on the southeast side of the property, totaling 896 residences.
 One building is proposed to be four stories, while the others are proposed to be five stories.
 The apartment buildings will have retail spaces at the ground level, and new retail spaces are expected to be constructed across Las Gallinas Avenue.

 The second phase of the project is proposed to begin in 2028, beginning with the demolition of existing mall commercial space.
 The demolition includes the existing Macy's and Kohl's stores, should they not renew their leases with the property.
 The second phase also includes the construction of two five-story apartment buildings, totaling 640 residences.

 After both phases, the mall is expected to retain approximately 250,000 square feet of its original floor area.
 Parking is expected to reduce from the current 2,908 spaces to 2,311 spaces.